C-Wirth/archieve-scraper-project-fall-2024/README.md

 What The pipeline does:

 program 1:
-_1_WikiLeaksScraper.py:
+_1_ArchieveScraper.py:

     This file takes an inputted json file will a set of links to scrape for content.
     It will output a markdown file will all content from each scraped page.
-    For the content of this assignment - I used a very small subset of links from the 'Clinton Emails' Wikileaks archieve.
+    For the content of this assignment - I used a very small subset of links from the one Wikileaks archieve.
     The program is designed to parse those emails specifically.

 program 2: